nicolashernandez/PyRATA/docs/user-guide.rst

 You do not need to care about this stage if you performed the pip3 install procedure above.

-If you do not properly install pyrata, you will have to manually install ply (or download it manually to copy it in your local working dir).
+If you do not properly install PyRATA, you will have to manually install ply (or download it manually to copy it in your local working dir).
 ::

     sudo pip3 install ply